VAIJ-TEJAS/Articles/Calculator using Tkinter/darft4.md

 Now let us actually dive into the process of building the calculator, one step at a time.
 All the required steps are given below; follow them one by one, and you will be able to develop an efficient and interactive calculator.

 ## Step 1: Setting Up the Environment
 Before we start building our calculator, ensure that you have Python installed on your system.
-To do so, the following section gives short information on the steps to be followed for different platforms.
+To do so, the following section gives a short guide on the steps to be followed for different platforms.

 **For Windows**
 1. Download and install Python from the [official website](https://www.python.org/downloads/) .